Current status (COVID-19)

 7 Data on sex and age groups are listed as unspecified until there are sufficient numbers to allow them to be assigned to the appropriate categories.
 This ensures that individual cases cannot be identified.
 Sex is not specified for cases aged 19 years and under.

-COVID-19 hospitalization data is updated Monday, Wednesday, and Friday by 4 p.m. (excluding statutory holidays).
-There is a two-day lag in the data, meaning that Monday’s report will include data up to Saturday.
+COVID-19 hospitalization data is updated Wednesday by 4 p.m. (excluding statutory holidays).
+There is a two-day lag in the data, meaning that Wednesday’s report will include data up to Monday.

 Note: These numbers include all COVID-19 cases hospitalized in Sudbury and districts hospitals, regardless of where they live.
 They include patients who are hospitalized due to their COVID-19 infection and those who are positive for COVID-19 but were hospitalized for other reasons.